 Bratislava was a focal point of the Soviet invasion because it shares a border with Hungary.
 There is an iconic photograph by Ladislav Bielik of the invading tanks that ranks with the photo of Tank Man from Tiananmen Square.

-The monument to the 9th century King Svatopluk of Moravia, which in his day included the territory formerly known as Czechoslovakia among others, stands in the castle courtyard.
+The monument to the 9th century King Svatopluk of Moravia stands in the castle courtyard.
+His realm included the territory formerly known as Czechoslovakia among others,

 I saw monumental empty armor in more than one place, but I have been unable to discover what it symbolizes.
 The ram is an interesting addition.
 I don't know what it symbolizes either!